-The portfolio manager for the Growth Equity Strategies joined Loomis Sayles on May 19, 2010, and performance prior to that date was achieved at his prior firm.
-As required by GIPS, the prior performance information is being included as part of the Loomis Sayles Large Cap Growth Composite.
-Gross returns are net of trading costs but gross of management fees.
-Net returns are gross returns less the effective management fees.
+The Portfolio Manager for the Large Cap Growth Composite joined Loomis Sayles on May 19, 2010, and performance prior to that date was achieved at his prior firm.
+Gross returns are net of trading costs but do not include management feesNet returns are gross returns less the effective management fees.
 Returns for multi-year periods are annualized.
-See GIPS Report at the end of this paper for a description of the Loomis Sayles Large Cap Growth Composite.